 "A couple years ago, virtually every call center and help desk team would ask us to show them how our products could help them control costs and become more efficient.
 These days, those same people and organizations want to know one thing: Can your products help us increase customer satisfaction?" said Lee Weiner, LogMeIn's VP of Support Products.
 "This data

-reinforces what we believe to be a positive and rather remarkable shift in strategy that favors both businesses and consumers - an acknowledgement to the growing power
+reinforces what we believe to be a positive and rather remarkable shift in strategy that favors both businesses and consumers - an acknowledgement to the growing power of customer referrals."

 "Today's operators and device OEMs are increasingly looking at customer experience as a means of differentiation, and we believe this is changing the way they engage with their customers, from pre-sale service to post-sale support," said Aphrodite Brinsmead, Customer Interaction Analyst at Ovum.
-"The data suggests that this customer-centric approach will become more prevalent over the next few years, as companies invest in analytics
+"The data suggests that this customer-centric approach will become more prevalent over the next few years, as companies invest in analytics and mobile applications

-and mobile applications in order to improve service across all devices and touch points."
+in order to improve service across all devices and touch points."

 Ovum conducted a telephone survey of over 100 customer service managers from December 2011 to January 2012.
 The survey, which covered telecommunications companies, technology companies (including device manufacturers), retail and wholesale companies, as well as government and education organizations, was carried out across four different English speaking countries, including the US, UK, Canada and Australia.
 Respondents were asked eight different questions regarding the importance of various metrics used to measure contact center success.
 They were asked which tools they currently use to monitor satisfaction and about investment plans for the short term (2012) versus mid-term (2012-2015).